 Solve refers to the solution that your brand provides to counter the problem.
-And, to offer your customers a way out for the specific problem.
+And, to offer your customers a way out of the specific problem.
 You can include words like ‘cheaper services’, ‘simple user interface’, ‘time-saving tool’, and so on.

 While preparing your sale copy, one thing to consider is that you are fighting for a little space online.
 And, this little space has tougher competition.

-This is in contrast to other writing aspects such as blog writing, email writing, etc where adding fewer more words will not do any harm.
+This is in contrast to other writing aspects such as blog writing, email writing, etc where adding fewer words will not do any harm.
 In fact, it makes the content engaging.

 Therefore, every word you use in your copywriting should serve its purpose.
 Some of the factors you can consider are as follows.